Suryanandsingh/ChatBot/README.md

 # ChatBot

-ChatBot with deep learning using python
+* This ChatBot created by deep learning using python and LSTM

+* Chatting with machine just like human.